Kunstmord/krakenous/README.rst

 v0.1 (Tentacleous Chaos)
 ------------------------

-This is currently a development version - the package on PyPi doesn't get updated, and changes that break just about everything are pushed daily.
-Writing a specific changelog would be about as much use as documenting pure primordial chaos.
+This was a development version - with everything-breaking changes pushed daily (hourly, even).
+Writing a specific changelog of things that have changed between v0.1 and v0.2 would be about as much use as documenting pure primordial chaos.
 Sorry.